The Hasse principle for 9-nodal cubic threefolds

-\begin{section}{Universal torsors over the smooth loci of Perazzo cubics} The object that renders 9--nodal cubic threefolds tractable is the Perazzo cubic fourfold $P$ [SR].
+\end{section} \begin{section}{Universal torsors over the smooth locus of a Perazzo cubic} The object that renders 9--nodal cubic threefolds tractable is the Perazzo cubic fourfold $P$ \cite{S--R}.
 This is given by the equation $x_1x_2x_3=y_1y_2y_3.$ It contains nine 3--planes $L_{ij}$, given by $x_i=y_j=0$.
 The complement $P^0=P-\cup L_{ij}$ is a torsor under a trivial $4$-dimensional torus $T$, so $P$ is, by abuse of language, a torus embedding.
-This makes it easy to compute universal torsors over it and those of its twists that are also torus embeddings (i.e., those that have $K$--points) is easy; we shall do this explicitly in the next section.
+This makes it easy to compute universal torsors over it and those of its twists that are also torus embeddings (i.e., those that have $K$--points); we shall do this explicitly in the next section.

-Note that the nine 3--planes $L_{ij}$ are conjugate under the wreath product $\Gamma =S_3\sim S_2$; this is the subgroup of the symmetric group $S_6$ generated by $S_3\times S_3$ and the involution $\iota$ of $S_3\times S_3$ that switches the two factors.
+Note that the nine 3--planes $L_{ij}$ are conjugate under the wreath product $\Gamma =S_3\wr S_2$; this is the subgroup of the symmetric group $S_6$ generated by $S_3\times S_3$ and the involution $\iota$ of $S_3\times S_3$ that switches the two factors.
 The first factor $S_3$ permutes the $x_i$, the second permutes the $y_i$ and $\iota$ switches $x_i$ with $y_i$.
 The singular locus $\Sing(P)$ consists of nine lines $l_{pq}$, where $l_{pq}$ is given by $x_i=y_j=0$ for $i\ne p$, $j\ne q$.
 The six points $w_1=(1,0,\ldots,0),\ldots,w_6=(0,\ldots,0,1)$ are $\Gamma$-conjugate; note that under the subgroup $S_3\times S_3$ of $\Gamma$ of index two they fall into two orbits.
 Because the complement $T$ of the 3--planes is a 4--dimensional torus and the embedding $T\inj P$ is $T$--invariant, the class group $\Pic P^0 = \Cl(P\otimes\barK)$ is torsion--free of rank $9-\dim S =5$; it is generated by the classes $L_{ij}$, subject to the relations of the form

 \begin{lemma} The automorphism group scheme $G=\Aut (P,\sO(1))$ over $\Q$ is a split extension of $\Gamma$ by $T$.

 \begin{proof} The six points $w_i$ are distinguished as those points where two or more of the $l_{pq}$ meet.
 So the connected component $\Aut^0(P,\sO(1))$ preserves each of them, and so preserves the 3--planes $L_{ij}$.
 Now the result is obvious, with $T$ being the complement in $P$ of $\cup L_{ij}$. \end{proof} \end{lemma}